 The first antagonist is the mere acquisition of a new guitar.
 GAS doesn’t affect single people.
 At the start of a romantic relationship with, say, a new “girlfriend”, if the new “boyfriend” already owns more than one guitar, then this doesn’t mean he has gas.
 GAS begins at the next purchase of an unneeded guitar since the start of a relationship.
 I hope this makes sense because GAS is complex.

 Early on-set can be noticed before the “second” guitar purchase if there are signs of guitar plectrums (picks) or other accessories sprawled randomly throughout the house in innocuous places such as the dining room table.

 Full Flatulence Gas (stratocaster infinititis)

-Though I have had gas since I was 12, I am not ashamed to talk about it, nor to seek help.
+Though I’ve had gas since I was 12, I’m not ashamed to talk about it, nor to seek help.
 Like everyone else, I have my good days and my bad days.
 Following are photos I took this morning before tidying up.
 You’ll notice no guitar appears twice.